Introduction to Data Mining

 2. Marketing and Advertising:

-Analyzing customer data using data mining can identify patterns and trends in customer behavior, which can be utilized to create targeted marketing and advertising campaigns that are more likely to resonate with customers.
+Analyzing customer data using data mining services can identify patterns and trends in customer behavior, which can be utilized to create targeted marketing and advertising campaigns that are more likely to resonate with customers.

 3. Healthcare: